omgnetwork/plasma-contracts/plasma_framework/docs/deploying/deploying.md

 - 2000: Future extensions, new exit games, etc.

 ## ENV VAR settings
-- TENDERLY: set to `true` when needed to push the contract to tenderly.
+- TENDERLY: set to `true` when you need to push the contract to tenderly.
 Default not pushing to tenderly.
-- DEPLOY_TEST_CONTRACTS: set to `true` when need to deploy some testing contracts like mock, wrapper for conformance testing.
-Default not deploying test contracts.
+- DEPLOY_TEST_CONTRACTS: set to `true` when you need to deploy some testing contracts like mock, wrapper for conformance testing.
+By default test contracts are not deployed.
-- EXPERIMENT: set to `true` when needed to deploy experimental contracts.
-For instance, deploying new payment exit game contract to test the flow of extension.
+- EXPERIMENT: set to `true` when you need to deploy experimental contracts.
+For instance, deploy a new payment exit game contract to test the flow to extend the system.